Majlinda Bregu

 Majlinda Bregu (born 19 May 1974) is an Albanian politician and diplomat.
 She served as Minister of European Integration and Government Spokeswoman from 2007 to 2013 in the Berisha cabinet.
-A member of the Albanian Parliament from 2005 until 2017 representing Tirana County, since January 2019 she is the Secretary-General of the Regional Cooperation Council.
+A member of the Albanian Parliament from 2005 until 2017 representing Tirana County.
+She served as the Secretary-General of the Regional Cooperation Council between January 2019 and December 2024.
+In May 2025, she was appointed Commissioner at the WHO Pan-European Commission on Climate and Health (PECCH).

 Education

 Bregu obtained a bachelor's degree in Social Sciences at the University of Tirana in 1996.
 The following year she was a visiting student at Montreal (Canada), Oslo (Norway) and Frankfurt am Oder (Germany).

 She held a master's degree in social policy at the University of Tirana in 2003.
-She has a PhD from Urbino University in Italy with a thesis entitled "Sociology of cultural phenomena's and normative process".
+She has a PhD from Urbino University in Italy in "Sociology of cultural phenomena and normative processes".

 Career

 From 1996 and 2007 she worked as Full-Time Lecturer at the Social Sciences Faculty in the University of Tirana.

 During the student years, she began her TV media experience, first as translator, then anchorperson and Journalist at the National Albanian Television.

 In 2004 she got appointed as the coordinator of Social Policies at the Political Orientation Committee of the Democratic Party.
 Then she became a Member of the National Council of the Party in April 2004.

 During the general election of 2005, she was declared as a candidate for parliament, representing Tirana.